revolist/revogrid-docs/blog/datagrid.md

 ---
-title: JavaScript Data Grid vs Data Table
+title: "JavaScript Data Grid vs Data Table: When to Use Each"
-description: Compare JavaScript data grids, data tables, HTML tables, and CSS grids, and learn when to use an interactive data grid for large datasets.
+description: "Compare JavaScript data grids, data tables, HTML tables, and CSS grids.
+Check when data grid is worth using, with examples and a live demo."
 date: 2025-03-18
 author: RevoGrid Team
 category: Data Grid